puzzle/gitlab-ci-cd-training/content/en/docs/12/artifacts.md

 Go to your pipeline `CI/CD` --> `Pipeline` and click on the ⋮ to see the downloadable artifacts.

-Then download and open the JUnit test report.
+Then download them and open the JUnit test report.

 ![Download artifacts](../download_artifacts.png)